 Influencer Marketing is Regulated by the FTC

-In 2015, the Federal Trade Commission issued a set of guidelines meant to clarify online marketers’ disclosure obligations in social media marketing, particularly in regard to the use of endorsements and testimonials.
+In 2015, the Federal Trade Commission issued a set of guidelines.
+Specifically meant to clarify online marketers’ disclosure obligations in social media marketing.
+Particularly, in regard to the use of endorsements and testimonials.

-In a nutshell, any statement made by an employee, blogger, influencer, or another person must be their honest opinion and can’t be used to make a claim that the company couldn’t legally make themselves.
-In addition, if those individuals have received any type of incentive from the company, they must disclose that information.
+Any statement made by an employee, blogger, influencer, or another person must be their honest opinion.
+They can’t be used to make a claim that the company couldn’t legally make themselves.
+In addition, they must disclose if they receive any type of incentive from the company.

 The FTC considers content that fails to comply with these requirements to be deceptive advertising.
-While it is typically the advertisers or their ad agencies who are held responsible, individual endorsers may be held liable as well.
+Typically the advertisers or their ad agencies who are held responsible.
+However individuals endorsers may be held liable as well.

 Disclosures and Disclaimers are Super Important

-As an influencer, the FTC requires you to disclosure brand partnerships in every single post, when applicable.
+The FTC requires influencers to disclosure brand partnerships in every single post, when applicable.
 The rules are fairly simple and center around the four Ps:

 Prominence: Disclosures should be clearly visible and written in a reasonably sized font

 Presentation: Disclosures should be easily understood by consumers